Welcome

 to Kippax Greenfield Primary School

-Our mission of ‘Growing Greatness at Greenfield’ is at the heart of everything we do here and is supported by our five school values of aspiration, collaboration, resilience, respect and responsibility.
-These values apply to all aspects of school life: all of our staff and pupils know them, understand what they look, sound and feel like, and can describe how they help them to be successful.
+Our mission of ‘Growing Greatness at Greenfield’ is at the heart of everything we do and is supported by our five school values of aspiration, collaboration, resilience, respect and responsibility.
+These values ensure children develop strong moral character, positive attitudes to learning and a clear sense of belonging within both the local and wider community.
+They underpin every decision we make as a school and form the basis of our school reward and behaviour systems along with our children’s personal development.

 Together, our staff and governing body are committed to growing independent, confident and successful young people who strive to achieve their full potential.

-Our inclusive and ambitious curriculum is designed to raise academic achievement whilst engaging and enthusing pupils to ignite a lifelong thirst for learning, no matter what their personal starting points.
-We want our pupils to feel confident as citizens of our community, but also of the wider world and so we also offer a range of enrichment and extra-curricular opportunities to promote personal as well as academic development.
+Our inclusive and ambitious curriculum is designed to raise academic achievement whilst engaging and enthusing children into a lifelong thirst for learning, no matter what their personal starting points.
+We want our children to feel confident as citizens of not just our community, but also of the wider world and so we also offer a range of enrichment and extra-curricular opportunities to promote personal as well as academic development.

-We think our school is truly incredible but to experience what puts the 'great' into Greenfield for yourself, please contact our school office who will be delighted to book in a time for us to show you around.
+We think our school is truly GREAT but to experience exactly what puts the greatness into Greenfield for yourself, please contact our school office who will be delighted to book in a time for us to show you around.

 Mrs Brown and the Greenfield Team